FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

-## Information concerning sign-ups
+## :warning: Information concerning sign-ups

 This is the quick version with the most important info for the upcoming sports week between May 5th and May 9th (scroll down for further details):

-- Make sure to sign up no later than SIGNUP_DEADLINE if you want a guaranteed spot in most sports you desire!
-- Make sure to also pay the 2 € participation fee until then (see below for why we've decided to introduce it).
 - If you haven't received a mail with access to the survey to sign up, write a mail to one of the organizers (see <a href="contact" target="_self">here</a>).
+Sign up is only possible via this survey.
+- :warning: Make sure to sign up no later than <span style="color:red"><strong> SIGNUP_DEADLINE </strong></span> if you want a guaranteed spot in most sports you desire!
+- Make sure to also pay the 2 € participation fee until then (see below for where to pay and why we've decided to introduce it).

 ## Spirit of the Sports Week